jat1729/cs124-lab2/design/design.md

 complete can be found [here](markingataskcomplete.md).

 ## Adding a New Folder
+Our first design of adding a new folder required us to enter a new window where we choose between adding a new folder and a new task once we click the plus sign at the bottom of the app.
+We found this to be inconvenient to the user and quite hard to implement as we had to create three new components and three CSS files.
+Our old design can be found [here](oldaddfodler.md).
+Our design now has a New Folder button which adds a new folder to the bottom of the to do list with the name "New Folder".
+The flow of adding a new folder can be found [here](newaddfolder.md).
+In future labs, we hope to make the new folder editable so the user can instantly edit their new folder, so they don't have to click the edit button when they want to rename their new folder.
+Nine out of the ten users agreed with this claim as we noticed that nine users attempted to edit the name of the new folder by going straight to the title of the folder.

 ## Difficulties
+### Iterating through Tasks
+Because we had folders, our data was stored in a list which contained folders as elements, and each folder contained a list of its corresponding task.
+Because we had features like deleting all completed tasks, we needed to iterate through every task in the list.
+This was rather difficult at first, because the spread syntax was unfamiliar to both of us.
+Thus, we were originally unsure on how we would iterate through our list of lists, which was required for multiple features.

+### Editing Tasks and Folder Descriptions
+Our approach to achieve this was when the edit button was clicked, convert the corresponding text to a form.
+When the form was submitted, store the input as the new folder or task description.
+This caused a lot of difficulty, as we were unsure whether to use state or simply props.
+This was due to the fact that when a folder or task was edited, we wanted the starting text or value of the form to be the original description of the task or folder.
+Thus, we experienced difficulty on how to present the current description of the item being edited.

 ### Retrieving icons and aligning them in a button
 We found searching for checkmark, trash can, notepad, and plus icons to be quite difficult as we had to upload and resize the images from Safari.
 Additionally, we faced the obstacle of matching the color of the icons with our background